-Garlock et al (2004), also independently developed a post-tensioned moment connection for use in seismic resistant steel moment frames.
-Their particular connection relies on high strength steel strands post-tensioned after bolted top-and-seat angles are installed (Fig. 6).
+Garlock et al. and Ricles et al. also independently developed a post-tensioned moment connection for use in seismic resistant steel moment frames and composite moment resisting frames with concrete filled steel tube columns and wide flange steel beams.
+Their particular connection relies on high strength steel strands post-tensioned after bolted top-and-seat angles are installed (Figure 6).
 Inelastic deformation of (replaceable) top-and-seat angles provides energy dissipation in this case.
 The vertical shear is redundantly supported by both the angles and the friction between the beam and the column.
 The system is also redundant in that it can continue to perform satisfactorily if failure of one or more strands occurs.